Scroll to top

 Kidnapping

-Both express kidnapping (short duration, ATM-focused) and kidnap-for-ransom targeting foreign nationals and wealthy Nigerians.
-Mainland areas carry higher risk.
+Both express kidnapping (short duration, ATM-focused) and kidnap-for-ransom targeting foreign nationals and wealthy Nigerians are active threats.
+Mainland areas carry higher kidnapping risk, but incidents have occurred on Lagos Island and Victoria Island.
+Criminal groups targeting foreign nationals often conduct advance surveillance.

 Civil Unrest